Field Types and Properties

 Single-Select Radio

 Stores a coded value along with decoded text for each value.
-These are similar to the dropdown fields described above, but allow the user to see all choices on the screen rather than first tapping to expand a list.
+These are similar to the dropdown fields described above but allow the user to see all choices on the screen rather than first tapping to expand a list.

-Orientation
+Radio Field Orientation

 Allows for displaying the radio choices as a horizontal list or a vertical list.